 Upon submission of the signed contract the scholar receives an on-account payment.
 This money is to be used for costs arising for attendance at international briefings, travel expenses and accommodation.
 The balance is withheld by the Trust until the scholar submits a published report of their study within the two year contract period.
 The award takes the form of an interest free loan until all requirements under the scheme are met.
 The amount of the award is reviewed every few years and is kept in line with inflation and general costs associated with participating in the scheme.

 Who provides funding for Nuffield scholarships?

 The scholarships offered by the Trust are funded by sponsors to the scheme.
-The main sponsors are the FBD Trust, Golden Jubilee Trust, Irish Farmers Journal and the Irish Farmers Association, Meat Industry Ireland, Aurivo Co-op, Glanbia, Dairymaster, LIC Ireland and Peter Daly Trust.
+The main sponsors are the FBD Trust, Golden Jubilee Trust, Irish Farmers Journal and the Irish Farmers Association, Meat Industry Ireland, Aurivo Co-op, Glanbia, Dairymaster and LIC Ireland.
 The number of scholarships awarded annually may vary.

 Why should I apply for a Scholarship?